A History Of 'Pettifogging' For The Pettifoggers Among You

 Petty means small or insignificant.
 A fogger is old slang for a "huckster, a cringing whining beggar."

-In his admonishment of public officials during President Trump's impeachment proceedings, Chief Justice John Roberts cited the use of "pettifogging" in the 1905 Senate impeachment trial of Florida District Judge Charles Swayne, who was impeached "... for filing false travel vouchers, improper use of private railroad cars, unlawfully imprisoning two attorneys for contempt, and living outside of his district."
+In his admonishment of public officials during President Trump's impeachment proceedings, Chief Justice John Roberts cited the use of "pettifogging" in the 1905 Senate impeachment trial of Florida District Judge Charles Swayne, who was impeached "... for filing false travel vouchers, improper use of private railroad cars, unlawfully imprisoning two attorneys for contempt and living outside of his district."
 (After nearly three months, the Senate voted to acquit.)

 According to a transcript, the offending word in question was uttered by Swayne's counsel, the Hon.
 John M. Thurston.
 He subsequently apologized.